Indatus/paladin/description.rst

 Usage
 =====

-Currently `adm install` is the only command that works.
+Currently `r2d2 install` is the only command that works.
 Others will be added in time.

-Create `adm_file`
+Create `r2d2_file`
 -----------------

-Create a json file at the root of your project titled `adm_file` with the following format:
+Create a json file at the root of your project titled `r2d2_file` with the following format:

 ````
 {